-- Business rates revaluation postponed
+Business rates revaluation postponed

 A revaluation of business rates will no longer take place in 2021 to help reduce uncertainty for firms affected by the impacts of coronavirus.

-- New coronavirus business support finder tool launched
+Coronavirus business support finder tool

 A new ‘support finder’ tool has been launched to help businesses and self-employed people across the UK to quickly and easily determine what financial support is available to them during the coronavirus pandemic.

 Government coronavirus information service on WhatsApp updated for businesses

 You can receive information via Whatsapp on business support measures.

 Webinars to help businesses understand the support available